-These processes refer to production of resonances from dissociation of either the beam or the target.
-In a high energy collisions these can be kinematically separated due to a large rapidity gap.
-The following discussion focuses on meson production from dissociation of a high momentum meson (pion) beam in the hadronic or Coulomb field of the target nucleus.
+These processes-see Fig. 2.1 (left)-refer to production of resonances from dissociation of either the beam or the target.
+In a high-energy collisions these can be kinematically separated due to a large rapidity gap.
+The following discussion focuses on meson production from dissociation of a high-momentum meson (pion) beam in the hadronic or Coulomb field of the target nucleus.
 The methodology equally well applies to the target fragmentation region.